teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 >    > <comment-title> How do I understand the RegEx commands? </comment-title>
 >    >
 >    > Don't worry, if you have never used regular expressions.
 Several websites help you find out what patterns to detect and how to catch the passages you need.
 For now, you can just add the symbols that stand for the space (\s) and the line break (\n).
-But you can find out more here:
 >    {: .comment}
 >
 {: .hands_on}